 … (iv) services provided to victims (such as victims of crime) …

-(m) to avoid injury or illness or to escape risk of harm…”
+(m) to avoid injury or illness or to escape the risk of harm…”

-Harm and domestic abuse is more than just physical violence.
+Harm and domestic abuse are more than just physical violence.
 This can also include, but not limited to, coercive control, emotional abuse, verbal abuse, sexual abuse, psychological abuse.